jstrand/elm-workshop/README.md

 Let's do something with Elm!

-A few "exercises" have been prepared where you are going to incrementally tweak, fix and add features to a small app.
+A few exercises have been prepared where you are going to incrementally tweak, fix and add features to a small app.

 Before starting you need to have an editor and a few commands installed.